"Your own Self-Realization is the greatest service you can render the world."

 The spiritual path is often not consciously chosen but unfolds naturally.
 Many live without taking off on this journey, but for those who do, it arises as a continuation of previous experiences.

-There are four main paths to Self-realization:
+There are five main paths to Self-realization:

 • Karma Yoga (selfless/egoless service)